USFWS/secas/_posts/2020-12-16-2020-This-Year-In-Review.md

 ---
+layout: post
-published: false
+published: true
+title: >-
+  2020 - This year in review
+author: >-
+  Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints
+hero:
+  name: SEBPusesovertime.png
+  alt: Bar graph showing number of Blueprint uses over time, increasing from 7 in 2017, 17 in 2018, 21 in 2019, and 35 in 2020.
+  caption: >-
+    Southeast Blueprint uses by year.
+  headerClass: light-text
+  float: right
 ---
 2020 has been a challenging year in a lot of ways.
 I think it’s safe to say that most people won’t spend much time fondly reminiscing about it.
 It’s been the kind of year that makes me want to look forward, not back.
-Nevertheless, SECAS accomplished some great things in 2020, so let’s review some of the highlights!
+Nevertheless, SECAS accomplished some great things in 2020, so let’s review some of the highlights!<!--more-->

 **THE PRODUCTS OF SECAS: 2020 ACCOMPLISHMENTS**